Skip to content

 The Chess Players, John Lavery

-His second wife, Hazel Martyn, is considered by many to be his muse and walking around the galleries of the Ulster Museum you are sure to spot her in more than a few of his works.
+Many consider his second wife, Hazel Martyn, to be his muse.
+Walking around the galleries of the Ulster Museum, you are sure to spot her in more than a few of his works.

 The Glasgow Boys

-John Lavery during his time studying art in Glasgow became part of a group of radical painters called the Glasgow Boys who had similar inspirations and captured the world in a modernist style.
-John Lavery became one of the leaders of the group developing a style with influences from Fench and Dutch painters.
+During his time studying art in Glasgow, John Lavery became part of a group of radical painters called the Glasgow Boys, who had similar inspirations and captured the world in a modernist style.
+John Lavery became one of the group’s leaders, developing a style influenced by French and Dutch painters.
 Lavery also brought in influences from Whistler, who was an American artist based in the UK.
-In some of Lavery’s paintings, you can see the influence of Whistler in his use of white tones and brush strokes used.
+In some of Lavery’s paintings, you can see the influence of Whistler in his use of white tones and brush strokes.

 The Glasgow Boys were the driving force behind the Scottish Modernist painting movement of the late 19th and early 20th centuries.
-John had spent time in Scotland in his childhood and is revered in Scotland for his art as well as Northern Ireland with a large volume of his paintings placed on display at Kelvingrove Museum and Art Gallery.
+John spent time in Scotland during his childhood and is revered in Scotland and Northern Ireland for his art.
+A large volume of his paintings were placed on display at Kelvingrove Museum and Art Gallery.
 His role as a member of the Glasgow Boys is remembered for the mark he left on Scottish art.

 Daylight Raid From My Studio Window, 1917.